hknbyrktr/Unity-LedPanel-Control/README.md

 - For Unity Android builds, remember to enable the required Bluetooth permissions.
 - For more details on the Bluetooth package, visit [BlueUnity](https://github.com/bentalebahmed/BlueUnity).
+- Of course there are things to fix in the app.
+For example: The intro animation was created by combining about 150 images in Unity, instead it can be done with a video creator app for a 25-30mb saving.
+Since this was my school assignment I did the first thing that came to my mind 😁

 ---